German union threatens Amazon with long fight over wages

-DUESSELDORF, Germany German labour union Verdi is prepared for a long fight with U.S. online retailer Amazon.com Inc (AMZN.O) for better pay and conditions and expects more strikes this Christmas.
+DUESSELDORF, Germany German labor union Verdi is prepared for a long fight with U.S. online retailer Amazon.com Inc for better pay and conditions and expects more strikes this Christmas.

 "Amazon counts as a retailer," Verdi board member Stefanie Nutzenberger said at an event on Wednesday evening in Duesseldorf.
-"They are a competitor of store and catalogue retailers."
+"They are a competitor of store and catalog retailers."

 Amazon has repeatedly rejected the union's demands, saying it regards warehouse staff as logistics workers and that they receive above-average pay by the standards of that industry.